 The University has jurisdiction over violations of the Code of Student Conduct on University premises, at University sponsored events, or elsewhere when the University has an identifiable interest.
 The Student Conduct Administrator or designated representative has discretion, subject to discretionary review by the Vice President for Student Affairs, to determine the jurisdiction and parameters of the Code of Student Conduct.
-The Student Conduct Administrator or designee may consider the following factors, among others: the seriousness of the alleged misconduct, including whether the allegations involve violence, threats of violence, drugs or alcohol; whether the alleged victims or witnesses are members of the campus community; whether the off-campus conduct occurred at, or in connection with activities of a student organization or group; the ability of the University to gather information, including the testimony of witnesses; whether the off-campus conduct is part of a series of actions that occurred both on and off campus or otherwise concerns an identifiable interest of the University; and whether the misconduct had a significant negative impact on the University community, University property or the University's reputation.
+The Student Conduct Administrator or designee may consider the following factors, among others: the seriousness of the alleged misconduct, including whether the allegations involve violence, threats of violence, drugs or alcohol, or sexual misconduct and sexual assault, stalking, dating and relationship violence, or sexual harassment; whether the alleged victims or witnesses are members of the campus community; whether the off-campus conduct occurred at, or in connection with, activities of a student organization or group; the ability of the University to gather information, including the testimony of witnesses; whether the off-campus conduct is part of a series of actions that occurred both on and off campus or otherwise concerns an identifiable interest of the University; and whether the misconduct had a significant negative impact on the University community, University property, or the University's reputation.

 Graduate and professional students are held accountable for their behavior as outlined in the Code of Student Conduct.
 For certain complaints, graduate and professional students also may be held accountable for their behavior through professional standards, codes of ethics, or honor codes.
 This does not preclude the University from taking action in accordance with the Code of Student Conduct.
 No graduate or undergraduate student can have multiple hearings for the same offense.

 Violation of any of the standards of conduct may, depending on the facts of the case and the student or group's conduct history, result in sanctions including suspension or expulsion.
-Violation of certain standards, including any incident involving the harm or threat of harm to another, a violation of the University's Weapons Policy, the distribution or possession for purpose of distribution of any controlled substance or illegal drug, hazing, sexual misconduct, the initiation of a fire, or stalking, is likely to do so.
+Violation of certain standards, including any incident involving the harm or threat of harm to another, a violation of the University's Weapons Policy, the distribution or possession for purpose of distribution of any controlled substance or illegal drug, hazing, the initiation of fire, sexual misconduct and sexual assault, stalking, dating and relationship violence, or sexual harassment is likely to result in suspension or expulsion.

 In any case when the Student Conduct Administrator or designated representative determines that a violation may result in suspension or expulsion, whether because of the facts of the case or because of the student or group's conduct history, that case generally shall be heard by a hearing board if not resolved through a pre-hearing conference with the Student Conduct Administrator or designee.
 At the Vice President for Student Affairs' discretion and if the accused student and complainant consent, the case may be heard through an Administrative Hearing.